 In a prairie planting or naturalized setting the unusual clear blue blooms are visible from a distance despite the plants relative sparseness.
-If you rub or brush against the leaves they will emit the aromatic smell typical of Salvia species.
-The bloom period of Blue Sage is in late summer through early fall, attracting lots of bees and butterflies to the nectar.
+The blue is a welcome sight among the many yellow prairie flowers of early fall.
+This bloom period of Blue Sage of late summer through early fall, attracts lots of bees and butterflies to the nectar.
+If you rub or brush against the leaves they will emit the aromatic smell typical of Salvia species, which also keeps it safe from most herbivores like deer and rabbits.
+The Hermit Sphinx Moth uses species in the genus Salvia as host plants.

 This plant has a tendency to "lodge" or flop over, especially in rich soils, so if you are not growing it in a plant community with grasses and other clumps to lean on, avoid fertilizer, pinch or stake, and/or provide sturdy neighboring plants with more mass to support this tall plant.

 |Potted 3-Packs||May/June||September||2.5" wide x 3.5" deep pots|

 |Potted Trays of 38*||May/June||N/A||2" wide x 5" deep plugs|

 |*This species is also available as part of a 9-plant Pollinator Power Pack (spring or fall) or 38-plant Mix & Match Tray (spring only).|